benedict909/Legionella-Transcriptomics-FYP/README.md

   Contains _L. pneumophila_ KEGG annotations and the names of Dot/Icm secretion system machinery and effector gene names.

   **2. SCRIPTS:**
   i.
-BLAST.sh: script to automate BLASTp searches of online nr database from the command line. ii.
-FYP_DE_functions.R : source script of functions written for this project. iii.
-FYP_load_data.R : script to load and process DE data. iv.
+BLAST.sh: script to automate BLASTp searches of online nr database from the command line. \n ii.
+FYP_DE_functions.R : source script of functions written for this project. \n iii.
+FYP_load_data.R : script to load and process DE data. \n iv.
 FYP_DE_analysis.R : complete data analysis script for this project.